pynklynn/notific8/README.md

 ## Wiki

-Please view the [wiki](https://github.com/ralivue/notific8/wiki) for information on the options available and how to implement them.
+Please view the [wiki](https://github.com/ralivue/notific8/wiki) for information on:

+* The options available and how to implement them
+* How to create modules to extend the plug-in

 ## Future development